tardate/LittleArduinoProjects/README.md

-# 225 Little Electronics and Arduino Projects
+# 226 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [FQ777-954/TearDown](./Kinetics/FQ777-954/TearDown) - teardown an FQ777-954 nano drone and figure out as much of the technical design as possible
+> Latest addition:sparkles: [MusicBoxKit](./Electronics101/MusicBoxKit) - build and test a Music Box kit, and run a demonstration under Arduino control

 Just my collection of electronics projects, many involving an Arduino in one way or another.